 Dr. Dave Walsh and Erin Walsh • June 22, 2017 • No Comments

-My mother had a consistent and clear response to me and my three siblings when we complained of being bored.
+My mom had a consistent and clear response to me and my two older brothers when we complained of being bored.
 Her response was always simply, "If you're bored, I'll give you something better to do."

 Keep in mind that her assigned...More...